SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 console.log("Server running at http://127.0.0.1:8000.");
 ```

 Note that this is not a full-featured HTTP server.
 It can't serve any HTML files or images.
-In fact, no matter what you request, it will always return 'Hello World'.
+In fact, no matter what you request, it will always return 'Hello, NTUOSS!'.

 Execute your app using `node index.js` and navigate to [http://127.0.0.1:8000](http://127.0.0.1:8000) on your preferred web browser.